OkemwaEnid/alx-pre_course/README.md

-My first readme commit in github
+My commit practice on github